MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-cosmos-db.md

 ## Step 2: Configure Managed Identity Policy

 > [!NOTE]
-> This configuration is done automatically when provisioning the data connection using the Azure portal.
+> Skip this step if you are provisioning the data connection using the Azure portal, as it's automatically done as part of provisioning.

 The Cosmos DB data connector leverages [managed identity](/azure/data-explorer/managed-identities-overview) authentication.
 To configure a System Managed Identity for your Cosmos DB connection:

 1. In the Azure Data Explorer web UI, select **Query** from the left navigation menu, and then select the cluster or database for the data connection.